 It's just like the Tinder costume, but you can be more creative with your selfie.
 Check out our guide.

 You know what's difficult as hell?
 Flappy Bird.
 You know what's not so difficult?
 This Flappy Bird costume.
+Alright, so yeah, Flappy Bird is old news, but that makes this custom even better.
+With mobile games going in and out of fashion so quickly these days, Flappy Bird is like a classic now.
 Check out our guide.

 The Purge: Anarchy, sequel to The Purge, wasn't the greatest movie, but it did have some pretty sick costume designs.
 The "God" mask, worn by one of the antagonists, is the most popular of the bunch and it's also pretty easy to create.
 Check out our guide.